ArmSoM/documentation/docs/main/Getting Started/cloud-disk.md

 ---
-sidebar_label: "Google Drive resource introduction"
+sidebar_label: "1.
+Google Drive resource introduction"
-sidebar_position: 1
+sidebar_position: 2
-slug: /general-tutorial/cloud-disk
+slug: /getting-start/cloud-disk
 ---

-# Google Drive resource introduction
+# 1. Google Drive resource introduction

 All product software resources released by ArmSoM will be synchronized to Google Drive for users to download, and supporting resources for ArmSoM series products are also saved in Google Drive.

 There are abundant software and hardware resources in the network disk, including [User Manual] (https://docs.armsom.org/) supporting images, various development documents and development software, image SDK source code and other resources.

-## 1. Download address
+## 1.1.
+Download address

 Click to enter the link: [Google Drive link](https://drive.google.com/drive/folders/1x2KOX1F4-DVyyV_9qfdH28PWIORcWH56?usp=drive_link)